 6.1 It is a requirement of the Localism Act 2011 that Members are consulted prior to the publication of the Pay Policy Statement.
-It is therefore recommended that Policy and Resources Committee approve this report and make the recommendation to full council to approve the Pay Policy Statement 2018/19.
+It is therefore recommended that Policy and Resources Committee approve this report and recommend that full council formally approve the Pay Policy Statement 2019/20.